 - 1 cup blueberries

 - 2 bananas, mashed (about 1 cup of banana)

 - 1 tablespoon coconut or olive oil

 Grease a 12 cup muffin pan, or line with paper muffin cups.

-In a separate bowl, mix the white flour, whole wheat flour, brown sugar, oat flour, wheat germ, baking powder, baking soda and salt.
+In a separate bowl, mix the white flour, whole wheat flour, brown sugar, ground oats, baking powder, baking soda and salt.

 Add the dry ingredients to the wet ingredients, and stir with large spoon just until all ingredients are incorporated.

 Gently fold in the blueberries.

 Scoop or spoon into muffin cups, filling 3/4 full.
 Sprinkle with coarse sugar or oats if desired.